 For similar reasons, widespread sharing of price information by grape grower associations amongst members is also unlikely to substantially lessen competition.
 Rather, it is likely to increase competition to the extent it improves growers' ability to negotiate with buyers and provides incentives for winemakers to respond competitively to rivals' price offers.

-4.5.3 The timing of indicative price notifications is problematic
+4.5.3.
+Growers and winemakers have problems with the timing of indicative price notifications

 The timing of the release of indicative prices is the result of a compromise between growers and winemakers during negotiation of the Code.
-178
+176